 General Information

-- Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
-Before assembling this Wilwood rear disc brake kit, double check the following to ensure a trouble free installation. - Inspect the contents of this kit against the parts list to ensure that all components and hardware are included.
+•Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
+Before assembling this Wilwood disc brake kit, double check the following to ensure a trouble free installation.